RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/05_widget_grouping.rst

 of an application window are a combination of "frames".
 The "frames" hold other widgets.
 A "frame" will not be visible until it is assigned a size and location using a layout manager.
 The image below shows examples of the four types of widget "containers".
-The "containers" used a ``grid`` layout manager on a 2x2 grid.
+The "containers" in this example used a ``grid`` layout manager on a 2x2 grid.

 .. figure:: Figures/Grouping_examples.png
   :align: center

   Examples of grouping widgets

-For ``Frame`` and ``LabelFrame`` groups, the frame is the "parent" of the widgets displayed inside the frame.
+For the ``Frame`` and ``LabelFrame`` groups, the frame is the "parent" of the widgets displayed inside the frame.
+That is, when the buttons were created, the frame was the first parameter to the ``tk.Button()`` function.

 For the ``PanedWindow`` and ``Notebook`` groups, you use an ``.add(widget)`` function to add your widgets to the group.
+You are still creating a hierarchy of widgets, but the syntax is different.

+You can download and run this example program, `all_frame_widgets.py`_ that allows you to interact with the four types of "contaners."

 .. index:: Tkinter, widget, widget hierarchy, Frame, LabelFrame, PanedWindow, Notebook

+.. _all_frame_widgets.py: Programs/all_frame_widgets.py